passportxyz/passport-sdk/packages/verifier/README.md

 ## Usage

-Firstly we need to import the library/bundle and construct a `PassportVerifier` instance
+Firstly we need to import the library/bundle and construct a `PassportVerifier` instance.

 ```javascript
 // import as a module